idealvin/coost/docs/en/compiling.md

   make
   ```

-  For example, if you use cmake gui under Windows, set the source directory and build directory of co, click config, generate, and then build the generated Visual Studio solution.
+  If using cmake gui under Windows, set the source directory and build directory of co, click `Config`, `Generate`, and then build the generated Visual Studio solution.

-  After the build is complete, the base library file is generated under `co/lib`, and the `rgcgen` executable file is generated under `co/build`.
+  After the building is completed, the base library file is generated in `co/lib`, and the `rgcgen` executable file is generated in `co/build`.

 - Build test and unitest

-  The test and unitest are not built by default.
+  The `test` and `unitest` are not built by default.
 To enable them, add two parameter settings in cmake:

   ```sh
   cmake .. -DBUILD_TEST=ON -DBUILD_UNITEST=ON
   ```

   The rest of the commands are the same as the previous one.
-For example, on the Windows cmake gui, check `BUILD_TEST` and `BUILD_UNITEST`, then click config and generate again, and reload the Visual Studio solution and build.
-After the build is complete, a test executable is generated under `co/build`.
+If using the Windows cmake gui, tick `BUILD_TEST` and `BUILD_UNITEST`, then click `Config` and `Generate` again, and reload the Visual Studio solution and build.
+After the building is completed, a test executable is generated under `co/build`.

 - Install and use co libraries

-  On the Unix command line, after `make` is complete, you can install:
+  On the Unix command line, after `make` is completed, you can install:

   ```sh
   # At this point we are still in the co/cmake-build directory